-To get further clarity on what workplace culture is all about, we asked almost 10,000 employees around the globe to describe their organisation’s culture with a single word or short-phrase.
-Some very positive words such as ‘friendly,’ ‘happy,’ and ‘great’ were among the most frequently used by employees to describe their current workplace culture; however, the single most commonly used word that employees used to describe their current organisational culture was ‘stress’ and the word ‘average’ also made it into the top 5 most frequently used words.
+To get further clarity on what workplace culture is all about, we asked almost 10,000 employees around the globe to describe their organization’s culture with a single word or short-phrase.
+Some very positive words such as ‘friendly,’ ‘happy,’ and ‘great’ were among the most frequently used by employees to describe their current workplace culture; however, the single most commonly used word that employees used to describe their current organizational culture was ‘stress’ and the word ‘average’ also made it into the top 5 most frequently used words.
 Figure 1 shows the most commonly used descriptors.
-Larger words were used more often to describe their current organisation’s culture.
+Larger words were used more often to describe their current organization’s culture.

 With stress being the most commonly used term to describe workplace culture, it isn’t surprising that a lot of employees aren’t satisfied with their current workplace cultures.
-We asked employees to rate how satisfied they are with their organisation’s culture using a 100-point scale.
+We asked employees to rate how satisfied they are with their organization’s culture using a 100-point scale.
 The higher the rating the more satisfied an employee was with their current culture.
 The average score for employees was only 65.
 In most college classes this would yield a C grade at best.

 In addition to asking employees to describe their current workplace cultures, we also asked them to describe what they perceive to be ‘good culture’ and what they perceive to be ‘bad culture.’
 A lot of terms were used to describe both ‘good culture’ and ‘bad culture’ depending on the context.
 For example, the term ‘employees’ was used 1,186 times in describing good culture, but it was also used 891 times in describing bad culture.